w3c/guide/process/charter.md

 ### 4.1 Request for short-term extension  {#extension-request}

 The W3C Process describes the [charter extensions](https://www.w3.org/policies/process/#charter-extension) and when they may occur.
 No Advisory Committee review is required for short-term extensions.

+Advisory Committee representatives may initiate an [Advisory Committee Appeal](ac-appeal.md) against a [Team decision](https://www.w3.org/policies/process/#charter-extension) regarding the extension of a Working Group or Interest Group charter.

 The Technical Strategy Team expects a charter extension to be no more than 6 months.
 Otherwise the Group must [recharter](#recharter-request) or justification must be provided to explain the delay.